webqit/webqit-community.docs/oohtml/README.md

 <!-- /BADGES -->

 [Object-Oriented HTML (OOHTML)](https://github.com/webqit/oohtml) is a suite of new DOM features that particularly facilitates writing *modular*, *reusable*, and *reactive* HTML and JavaScript *natively* and *more conveniently*.
 It addresses a number of limitions inherent with existing conventions and welcomes much of the paradigms associated with modern UI development.

+*Handcraft your HTML, CSS and JavaScript into a powerful UI without writing a line of framework-specific code!
+OOHTML comes with all modern UI development paradigms built into the plain old HTML so you can go without a tool.*

 > OOHTML is being proposed as a [W3C standard at the Web Platform Incubator Community Group](https://discourse.wicg.io/t/proposal-chtml/4716).
 Consider bringing your ideas to the discussion.